sumnerevans/sumnerevans.com/content/posts/travel/2022-berlin-matrix-summit/berlin/index.md

 room was meant to make people of all faiths comfortable in the home of the merchant.

-{{< figure
-      src="./images/aleppo.jpg"
-      link="./images/aleppo.jpg"
-      target="_blank"
+{{<figure
+  src="images/aleppo.jpg"
-      title="Wood panelling in the Aleppo room"
-      caption="The intricate details on the wood panels were beautiful, and demonstrated the wealth of the merchant who commissioned their creation."
+  title="Wood panelling in the Aleppo room" caption="The intricate details on the wood panels were beautiful, and demonstrated the wealth of the merchant who commissioned their creation."
 >}}

 After visiting the museum, I headed over towards Charlottenburg.
 The reason for